PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 ### Example Agent Run

-Here's how an AI agent analyzes and decides on a prediction market event:
+Here's how an AI agent analyzes and decides on a prediction market event ([2025 Nobel Peace Prize](https://predibench.com/events/31406)):

 {agent_example}